-IRIS is currently being developed in three (3) Stages, with each stage introducing new sector users and functionality.
-Stage 1 of IRIS went live in September 2021.
-Stage 1 users of IRIS include Mortgage Brokers, Credit Unions, Insurance, and Trust sectors regulated by BCFSA.
-The Real Estate and Pensions sectors regulated by BCFSA will begin using IRIS in Stage 2, slated for release in the first half of 2022.
-Stage 3 of IRIS, which will entail expanded functionality and reporting capabilities, will be released later in 2022/2023.
+IRIS is currently being developed in three stages, with each stage introducing new sector users and functionality.
 BCFSA is taking this staged approach to minimize disruptions and ensure IRIS is developed in line with modern technology best practices.

 IRIS has been developed to be both intuitive and simple.
 While each sector will use IRIS differently, it is intended that filings, submissions, documents, data, and payments currently submitted manually today will be completed through the IRIS Portal.

 Users will need to create an account to sign into and use IRIS where information will be saved, and status updates reviewed.

 Because IRIS has been developed to be both intuitive and simple to use, formal training has not been deemed necessary.
 However, quick reference guides can be found in the Supporting Information section below.